Pierre-Olivier Joseph: Early life

 Joseph was born on July 1, 1999, in Laval, Quebec, Canada to parents Frantzi Joseph and France Taillon.
 His father played and coached hockey for many years and France was a competitive athlete in her youth.
 His father is of Haitian descent and his mother is white.
-Growing up, he was called racial slurs on the ice, and been told to go back to his "own country."
-His brother, Mathieu, was drafted in the fourth round of the 2015 NHL Entry Draft by the Tampa Bay Lightning and currently plays for the Ottawa Senators.
+Growing up, he was called racial slurs on the ice and told to go back to his "own country."
+His older brother Mathieu currently plays for the St. Louis Blues.

 Playing career

 Amateur

-Joseph was drafted 78th overall in the 2015 Quebec Major Junior Hockey League (QMJHL) Entry Draft by the Charlottetown Islanders.
+Joseph was drafted 78th overall in the 2015 Quebec Major Junior Hockey League (QMJHL) entry draft by the Charlottetown Islanders.
 After attending their training camp, he was re-assigned to Collège Antoine-Girouard Gaulois in the Ligue de Hockey Midget AAA du Québec but was recalled full time by early November.
 Joseph concluded his rookie season with eight points in 48 games and received a ‘B’ ranking from the NHL Central Scouting Bureau's October ‘Players to Watch’ list prior to the 2016–17 season.

 Joseph returned to the Islanders for his sophomore season as an assistant captain and set new career highs in goals, assists, and points.
 He began the season with three goals and seven assists and improved offensively from there, ending with 39 points in 33 games.
 At the end of the season, he was named the Islanders' finalist for the Marcel Robert Trophy and was a finalist for the Michael Bossy Trophy.
 Joseph helped the Islanders qualify for the 2017 QMJHL playoffs and recorded six points in 13 games before they were eliminated.
-As a result of his major junior play, Joseph was drafted 23rd overall at the 2017 NHL Entry Draft by the Arizona Coyotes and signed a three-year NHL entry-level contract.
+As a result of his major junior play, Joseph was drafted 23rd overall at the 2017 NHL entry draft by the Arizona Coyotes and signed a three-year NHL entry-level contract.
 After being drafted by the Coyotes, Joseph spent the 2017–18 season bulking up to add weight and muscle to his 160-plus-pound frame.
 He lived with the teams' nutritionist for the year and weighed in at Coyotes 2018 development camp at 168 pounds.

 After being returned to the QMJHL, Joseph was traded to the Drummondville Voltigeurs in December.
 At the time of the trade, he had recorded 18 assists for 25 points in 27 games and was named captain of Team QMJHL at the 2018 CIBC Canada-Russia Series.